 Super moms need a new model of self-care

-We need a new model that acknowledges that burnout is to be avoided, and sometimes human endurance does have its limits.
-Society and tradition tells us that the health and happiness of the home/family rests with the mother often disproportionately heaping on to that pressure.
+We need a new model acknowledging that burnout is to be avoided, and sometimes, human endurance has its limits.
+Society and tradition tell us that the health and happiness of the home/family rest with the mother, often disproportionately heaping onto that pressure.

 1. Observe your thoughts.
 Stop.
 Breathe.
 Chill.
 Take a deep breath.
 What comes up?
 Learn to notice your thoughts instead of acting on them automatically.